-EXCLUSIVE: ‘Kinyarwanda’ Star Cassandra Freeman Talks New Film, Creative Freedom, and Denzel
+Cassandra Freeman Talks ‘Kinyarwanda,’ Creative Freedom and Working with Denzel Washington

 Cassandra Freeman is back on Hollywood’s radar with her latest project sweeping up awards at film festivals everywhere.
 While Freeman’s performance in Alrick Brown’s Kinyarwanda screened at the Sundance Film Festival this year, the Fordham University professor balanced a teaching career, charity work, and a beauty blog at the same time.

 She’s been seen as Denzel Washington’s wife in Spike Lee’s Inside Man, and as the funny best friend in Chris Rock’s I Think I Love My Wife, but this holiday season, the Florida-born Freeman has another movie hitting theaters, an epic war film that explores the actress’ tougher side.

 Kinyarwanda casts her as the tough as nails, real-life heroine Rose Kabuye, a female lieutenant credited with helping to end the 1994 Rwandan genocide.

 Blackactors.net spoke with Freeman about her experience filming in Africa, working with famous directors (and actors),messing up her lines, and the incredible physical transformation she made for the film.